Contractions of subcurves of families of log curves: Preliminaries on Logarithmic Geometry

+If $(\epsilon(\sigma_i))$ is a Cartier divisor, then $|\sigma|$ agrees with the support of the Cartier divisor.
 In this way, each section of the characteristic sheaf of $X$ determines a subscheme which behaves like an effective Cartier divisor.
-This point of view will be important for our work. \end{example}
+In the case of a log curve, these sections of the characteristic sheaf and their associated line bundles have particularly nice interpretations in terms of piecewise linear functions, which we now define.